Harry-Anderson/rossa2016/readme.txt

 This repository is a customization of the standard wordpress twentysixteen theme, and can be seen in action [here](https://rossaforbes.com/ "Rossa Forbes Blog and Web Home)

-### Origional readme text from the TwentySixteen theme:
+### Original readme text from the TwentySixteen theme:

 === Twenty Sixteen ===
 Contributors: the WordPress team